Day Nine: Best Island To Lonebreast Bay of Smoothrock lake – Bussey I.

 We got up at 5:00 the next morning and were into McKinley Bay by 6 a.m., intent on paddling away from the new fire and way down into Lonebreast Bay to the south by 11:00.

-After knocking off the first three portages of the way – we finally made a one-hour breakfast stop on a flat elevated rock in the middle of the lake after P38.
-None are difficult although we always have fun trying to find P36!
+After knocking off the first three portages of the day – we finally made a one-hour breakfast stop on a flat elevated rock in the middle of the lake after P38.
+None are difficult although it was our second time through and we still had trouble finding P36!
 The bay is quite reedy so it can be a challenge to find the trailhead if you are the first party through in a while.

 Below is our breakfast rock!
-We had left Best Island without bkft. thanks to those sandflies!
+We had left Best Island without even a cup of coffee thanks to those sandflies!

 We continued south after breakfast to the next portage.
 Just as we got to the end of P 39, it started to rain – not the torrential downpour we had seen on Grayson Lake but still a nice long soak which was sure to cool down the bush around us.
 We had arrived at 11:15; we didn’t leave until 1:00 p.m.!